zeeltagline/backend-coding-challenge/README.md

 # Backend Coding Challenge

-At aspaara a squad of superheroes work on giving superpowers to planning teams.
+At aspaara a squad of superheroes works on giving superpowers to planning teams.
-Through our product dashboard we give insights into data – a true super-vision superpower.
+Through our product dashboard, we give insights into data – a true super-vision superpower.
 Join forces with us and build a dashboard of the future!

 ![aspaara superhero](aspaara_superhero.png)

 ## Goal

-Create a simple backend application that provide API that allows a planner to get insights into client and planning information.
+Create a simple backend application that provides API which allows a planner to get insights into client and planning information.

-You will find the corresponding data(Fixture) that need to be imported into database from  `planning.json`, which contains around 10k records.
+You will find the corresponding data(Fixture) that needs to be imported into the database from  `planning.json`, which contains around 10k records.

 ## Requirements

-Create proper database models that can fit to the schema
+1. Create proper database tables that can fit the data model
+2. Create a sript that imports the data into the database(sqlite)

-Within the application, it should be possible to
+3. Within the application, it should be possible to
-* provide api(s) to get the planning data
+    * provide API(s) to get the planning data
-* api must be paginated
+    * API should be paginated
-* api must provide provision to filter for as many columns as possible
+    * API should provide provision to filters for as many columns as possible
-* api must have search functionality to search for records
+    * API should provide provision for search for records on as many columns as posible
-* api should provide sorting of data
+    * API should provide provision to sort of data

 ## Data Model